Skip to main content

 Tenants with < 500 CCXs

-If pageCount returned less than 500 devices, click the table icon in the Response section of the UI.
-The results will appear in a table view and expose a .csv download button.
-Download the .csv and proceed to Formatting the .csv Data in Excel
+If pageCount returned less than 500 devices, click the table icon in the Response section of the user interface.
+The results will appear in a table view and display a .csv download button.
+Download the .csv and proceed to Formatting the .csv Data in Excel.

 Poly GraphQL Playground response with csv download